 If you’re a landscape artist, one of your biggest concerns is getting life-like color.
 Knowing how to draw a landscape green that looks real—no matter where it appears—can be one of the biggest challenges you face.
 That is certainly the case with this week’s reader question.

 I want to draw landscapes, but my greens never look right and I can’t find the right green colored pencil.
 How do I make a green that looks real?

 This is a great question.
 No matter what medium you use, creating believable landscape greens is a challenge.

 Before I say anything further on the subject, let me save you a little time.
 You can stop looking for the perfect green pencil.
 There isn’t one.
 Even if there was just one green that worked for everything that grows, it would be difficult to make an ideal green pencil, because the atmosphere, time of day, and time of year all influence the way landscape greens appear.

-Does that mean you’re stuck?
+Does that mean you’re stuck if you really want to draw a landscape green that looks real?
 Not at all.
 What it does mean is that you’ll have to rely on mixing colors rather than using a single color.

-Here are three of my favorite methods for creating believable, true to life landscape greens.
+Here are my favorite methods for creating believable, true to life landscape greens.

 So every few layers of green, add a layer of an earth tone that’s the same value as the greens.
-For light value greens (or brighter greens), try light umber or beige.
-For mid-range greens like grass green, burnt sienna or burnt ochre will work better.
-Dark umber or dark brown are perfect for the shadows or any other place you might have dark greens.
+For light value greens (or brighter greens), try a light-value, warm brown.
+For mid-range greens like grass green, medium-value, reddish browns work better.
+Darker browns are perfect for toning down shadows or any other place you might have dark greens.
 Pine trees, for example.

 Again, use a little caution and experiment on scrap paper first.
 Just because a color combination works most of the time doesn’t mean it always works!